 I remember Christmas Eve (2014) when one of my nephews eagerly ripped into one of his presents.
 After he saw the gift, he immediately deflated.
 His countenance fell, and his lip rolled out.
 He was four-years-old.
 We all had a good laugh.
 What he hoped would bring joy was a monumental disappointment.
 He expressed what many of us have inwardly thought after receiving that not-so-thrilling gift.

 Then there is the perfect gift.
 It is the child who asked for and received the thing he valued.
-There was authentic joy because of the value ascribed to the present.
+There was an authentic joy because of the value ascribed to the present.
 God made us able to express satisfaction based on perceived value.
 If you received a long-anticipated or cherished gift, you probably expressed great joy because you received something you valued.

 Is there anything in heaven or earth better than the value found in the richness of Jesus Christ?
 The Savior of the world, born in a lowly stable, is the only One worthy of your highest affections.
-He endured unutterable sufferings because of His desire for you to be with Him.
+He endured unutterable suffering because of His desire for you to be with Him.

 Because of God’s kindness, you experience unspeakable joy—a joy that matures in proportion to the breadth and depth of your understanding and appreciation of the gift.
 Inexpressible joy is joy expressed when words fail to comprehend the present entirely.
 Sometimes language falls short of your attempts to express the inexpressible.